 Mamiya Z mount specifications

-Mount type: Bayonet (male-type)
+Mount type: Bayonet (male-type; lens release on body)

 Flange focal distance: 45,5 mm